RapidSoftwareSolutions/Marketplace-Tookan-Package/README.md

 | userId    | Number| You can get it from account details page in Tookan dashboard.

 ## Tookan.getTaskFromOrderID
-This api is used to get the details of the task.
+This endpoint is used to get the details of the task by order ID.

 | Field     | Type  | Description
 |-----------|-------|----------